Steven Achikor

-Steven Achikor is a Nigerian singer and songwriter.
-He is a finalist in the Bulgarian X Factor.
+Steven Achikor is a Nigerian R&B/pop singer and songwriter.
+He was a finalist in the Bulgarian X Factor in 2015.
+Nowadays working as an independent artist, Steven Achikor collaborates with various Bulgarian artists and musicians worldwide.
+His debut album "Smile" was released on 22 December 2023.

 Career

 Early life

-Achikor no was born in Delta State, Nigeria in a big religious family, having 8 brothers and 2 sisters.
+Achikor was born in Delta State, Nigeria in a big religious family, having 8 brothers and 2 sisters.
 When he was a kid, his dream was to become a footballer.
-He wanted to move in the United States, but in the early 2015 he started studying Informatics in the Varna Free University in Bulgaria.
+He wanted to move to the United States, but in the early 2015 he started studying Informatics in the Varna Free University in Bulgaria.
 He decided to sign for the 4th season of X Factor Bulgaria and made it through the finals.

 2015:X Factor Bulgaria

 After coming to Bulgaria Steven heard for X Factor casting and signed for it.
 He made it through the finals as one of the three foreign people in the season 4 of the show.
 In the 4th live show he sang the Bulgarian song Облаче ле бяло and the judges stated that his performance was the best of the night as of the great feeling text and brilliant performance.
-On the 8th live show Stevie was for the first time on eliminations, but with the great performance of the song Ordinary People he was saved, making one of his teammates to leave the show.
+On the 8th live show Stevie was for the first time on eliminations, but with the performance of the song Ordinary People he was saved, making one of his teammates to leave the show.

 2016-present: Solo career

 Achikor released his first single featuring Nevena Peykova on 3 June 2016.
+In 2018 he released his first song in Bulgarian language - "Da Obicham".
+Currently he is working with various artists and musicians in Bulgaria and all over the world.
+The single "Love you" was released on the 31 July 2023.
+His debut album came out on 22 December 2023.